MoonBarc/Balloon/CONTRIBUTING.md

 (and CraftBukkit, and Spigot, and Paper, and Tuinity, and Airplane..)

 Each patch represents 1 commit inside the respective project.
-`patches/api` adds commits to `MyAirplaneFork-API`, while `patches/server` adds commits to `MyAirplaneFork-Server`.
+`patches/api` adds commits to `Balloon-API`, while `patches/server` adds commits to `Balloon-Server`.
-Both of `MyAirplaneFork-API` and `MyAirplaneFork-Server` have their own git repository inside them, however there's no remote (like GitHub) that you push these repositories to.
+Both of `Balloon-API` and `Balloon-Server` have their own git repository inside them, however there's no remote (like GitHub) that you push these repositories to.
 Instead, they get built from all the patches you have in your `patches` folder.

 So if you want to create a new patch, just add a commit to either the API or Server folder, and all you need to do to generate the patch is: